Work and vote like your life

 THEIR MAJESTIES' BUCKETEERS (Del Rey Books, 1981)

-On an alien world whose furry, nine-legged, crablike inhabitants, the lamviin, are just entering their own "Age of Invention", a royal "fireman" must create the art of criminal detection from scratch, in order to solve the murder of his favorite teacher.
+On an alien world whose furry, nine-legged, three-sexed crablike inhabitants, the lamviin, are just entering their own "Age of Invention", a royal "fireman" must create the art of criminal detection from scratch, in order to solve the murder of his favorite college professor.

 THE NAGASAKI VECTOR (Del Rey Books, 1983)